Efficient verification of entangled continuous-variable quantum states with local measurements: One-mode coherent state superpositions

 which can be realized by PNRDs.
 The superscripts $\pm$ indicate the projectors onto the eigenspace with the corresponding eigenvalues $\pm 1$.
 Note, however, that the parity measurement solely is not sufficient to verify the even nor odd coherent cat states, as for instance, \ket{+_{\alpha}} and \ket{+_{\beta}} with ${\alpha\neq\pm\beta}$ have the same behavior under the parity measurement.

-Upon this point, we have revealed a significant difference between the CV and DV quantum states regarding their verification, namely the CSSs, including the symmetric cat states, cannot be verified straightforwardly.
+Upon this point, we have revealed a significant difference between CV and DV quantum states regarding their verification, namely the CSSs including the symmetric cat states, cannot be verified straightforwardly.
 The reason is due to the intrinsic nature of the infinite dimension of CV systems which results in the fact that realization of a deterministic arbitrary local operation in CV is still an open problem.
 Nevertheless, some of the entanglement operations in CV are easier to implement instead.
-For instance, in optical systems, beam splitters (BSs) can be utilized on the two-mode coherent states such that
+For instance, in optical systems, consider the beam splitter (BS) with the form